-I’m also the translator for Liu Cixin’s hard SF novel, The Three-Body Problem, which won the 2015 Hugo Award for Best Novel, the first translated novel to ever win that honor.
-It has also garnered interest from President Obama and Mark Zuckerberg.
-The concluding volume of the “Three Body” trilogy, Death’s End, was published on September 20, 2016.
+I’m also the translator for Liu Cixin’s hard SF novel, The Three-Body Problem (2014), which won the 2015 Hugo Award for Best Novel, the first translated novel to ever win that honor.
+President Obama called it “wildly imaginative, very interesting.”
+The concluding volume of the “Three Body” trilogy, Death’s End, was published in 2016.

 I have an occasional mailing list for news about my novels, appearances, and other projects such as translations and talks.
 If you’re interested, please sign up on the linked form.
 Thank you for your support!

-To contact me about reprints, adaptations, translations, questions, requests (to give talks, judge contests, hold workshops, etc.) or just to chat, please email me at ken [AT] kenliu.name.
+To contact me about reprints, adaptations, commissions, translations, questions, requests (to give talks, judge contests, hold workshops, etc.) or just to chat, please email me at ken [AT] kenliu.name.